-- 2. Open the Sequence Setup view by doing one of the following: - On the Roadmap view, click the Sequence Setup icon, b.
-Browse to the appropriate folder and select an appropriate sequence.
+- 2. Open the Sequence Setup view by doing one of the following: - On the Roadmap view, click the Sequence Setup icon, S

 - In the menu bar, choose View > Sequence Setup View. - 3.
 Open the sequence that you want to run as follows: - a.
 From the menu bar, choose File > Open.